liuminzhao/job_slides/index.md

 <!-- exist. -->
 <!-- - In addition, their approach does not allow for MNAR. -->

-- <a href="http://dx.doi.org/10.1111/j.1541-0420.2009.01269.x">Yuan & Yin (2010)</a> introduced a fully parametric Bayesian
-quantile regression approach for longitudinal data with nonignorable missing data.
+- <a href="http://dx.doi.org/10.1111/j.1541-0420.2009.01269.x">Yuan & Yin (2010)</a> introduced a fully parametric Bayesian quantile regression approach for longitudinal data with non-ignorable missing data.

 <!-- - They used shared latent subject-specific random effects to explain -->
 <!-- the within-subject correlation and to associate the response process -->